Dancing on Ice 2021 start date, celebrity line-up and judges

 Episodes will continue to air on Sunday evenings until the winner is crowned in the grand final.

-Confirmed: Dancing on Ice returns Sunday 17 January at 6pm on ITV.
+Confirmed: Dancing on Ice returns Sunday 17 January at 6pm on ITV.— ITV Press Centre (@itvpresscentre) January 6, 2021

 Phillip Schofield and Holly Willoughby once again return to present the show and the expert Ice Panel of Torvill and Dean, John Barrowman and Ashley Banjo. #dancingonice pic.twitter.com/zETcT50k6K